Universal Credit Help to Claim

 What is Universal Credit?

 Universal Credit is a payment to help with living costs for working age residents.
 You may be able to get it if you are on a low income or out of work.

 Universal Credit Full Service is a single payment and will replace the following means tested benefits:

-Will this affect me and when?If you currently receive any of the above benefits you cannot get Universal Credit at the same time.
+If you currently receive any of the above benefits you cannot get Universal Credit at the same time.
 You don’t need to claim Universal Credit until the Department for Work and Pensions (DWP) gets in touch.

 Universal Credit Enquiry Form: